Welcome

 Some more detail

-I trained in conservation at the City and Guilds of London Art School, graduating in 1997, before undertaking further training in Italy with a Leonardo da Vinci grant to study with a conservator in Urbino.
+I trained in conservation at the City and Guilds of London Art School, graduating in 1997, before undertaking further study in Italy under a Leonardo da Vinci grant with a conservator in Urbino.
 In addition, I hold an MSc from University College London in Sustainable Heritage, covering conservation issues, methodologies, policies and practice, encompassing sites, built heritage, and collections.
 I am an accredited conservator-restorer (ACR).

-Since 1998 I have been working freelance, both independently and in collaboration with highly respected conservation professionals and institutions, on conservation projects for sculpture, wall paintings and polychrome and gilded decorative surfaces.
+Since 1998 I have been working freelance, both independently and in collaboration with highly respected conservation professionals and institutions, on conservation projects for sculpture, polychrome and gilded decorative surfaces and on multiple wall painting projects in churches, cathedrals and historic buildings.

-My studio and practice are based in Oxford but I also work on conservation projects across the UK and internationally.
+While my studio and practice are based in Oxford, I work on conservation projects across the UK and internationally.
 I have worked for: the British Museum; in the paintings department of the Benaki Museum in Athens; at the American School of Classical Studies in Athens’ Agora conservation laboratory, and am a contract conservator with the Victoria and Albert Museum.
-I have practiced in: Germany (including on the acclaimed David Chipperfield project at the Neues Museum, Berlin); France; Belgium; Greece and Turkey, on private projects and for exhibitions.
+I have practiced in: Germany (including on the acclaimed David Chipperfield project at the Neues Museum, Berlin); France; Belgium; Greece, Turkey and Cyprus, for museums, private projects, exhibitions and archaeological projects.

 I am a member of ICON, IIC and ICOM.